Edinburgh Waverley railway station: Future developments

 In March 2019, Network Rail announced proposals to redevelop Waverley station in order to meet an anticipated increase in passenger demand by 2048.
 The Waverley Masterplan drawn up by engineering firm Arup Group envisages the creation of a new mezzanine level concourse above the main platforms to facilitate passenger circulation within the station, with a link through to the neighbouring Waverley Mall shopping centre.
 As part of the redevelopment, the entrance ramps from Waverley Bridge into the station would be removed and the new concourse would be enclosed in plate glass to provide panoramic views over the Old Town.
 The plans also make reference to a "transport hub", although a direct interchange with Edinburgh Trams is not specified.

-The 2025 consultation on a proposed tram route from Granton to the BioQuarter includes a lift connecting Waverley Station to North Bridge, where the first stop on the line south from Princes Street to the BioQuarter.
+The 2025 consultation on a proposed tram route from Granton to the BioQuarter includes a lift connecting Waverley Station to North Bridge, where the first stop on the line south from Princes Street to the BioQuarter is planned to be built.